uvacw/inca/doc/gettingstarted.md

 # Installing INCA on your own computer
 In order to contribute to INCA, you need the complete the following steps:

+-  	STEP 1: Local settings (For mac users only)
+-	STEP 2: Install Python
--	STEP 1: Install Elasticsearch (i.e., the database where all your files are stored).
+-	STEP 3: Install Elastic Search (i.e., the database where all your files are stored).
--	STEP 2:	Install Git
+-	STEP 4:	Install Git
--	STEP 3:	Pull (Python) code of INCA to local folder
+-	STEP 5:	Pull (Python) code of INCA to local folder
+-	STEP 6: Check whether it works
 Below, instructions are provided for the above-mentioned steps in both Ubuntu (Linux) and Mac.

 ## STEP 1: ONLY FOR MAC USERS